Auckland Writers Festival

-Auckland Writers Festival Waituhi o Tāmaki is the largest annual literary festival in Aotearoa New Zealand since 1999.
+Auckland Writers Festival Waituhi o Tāmaki is the largest annual literary festival in New Zealand since 1999.
 It has about 200 public events each year featuring local and international writers as guests.

 History and staff

 The inaugural festival was in May 1999.
 Founding trustees were writers Stephanie Johnson and the late Peter Wells (1950–2019).
 Since 2008 the festival has been a registered charitable trust under the name Auckland Writers & Readers Festival Charitable Trust.
 The trusts purpose is that it celebrates the work of writers, promotes literacy, a positive public profile for New Zealand writers, ideas and intellectual debate, literature which supports and reflects the partnership ideal of the Treaty of Waitangi, and encourages international understanding.
 By 2018 it was being described as the 'largest literary showcase in New Zealand'.

 Anne O'Brien joined the festival in 2011 as director.
 In 2012 there were four core members and the General Manager was Anne Rodda.
 The current team include Anne O'Brien, Festival Director (Kaiurungi); Lisa Morton, Business Manager (Kaiwhakahaere Pakihi); and Bridget van der Zijpp, Programme Manager (Kaiwhakahaere Hōtaka).